-Figure 3-14 Management Settings window
+Figure 3-12 Management Settings window

 Parameter Description CLI Paging State Command Line Interface paging stops each page at the end of the console.
 This allows you to stop the scrolling of multiple pages of text beyond the limits of the console.
 CLI Paging is Enabled by default.
 To disable it, click the Disabled radio button.

-DHCP Auto Configuration StateEnable or disable the Switch's DHCP auto configuration feature.
-When en Switch is instructed to receive a configuration file from a TFTP server, whi the Switch to become a DHCP client automatically on boot-up.
-To employ method, the DHCP server must be set up to deliver the TFTP server IP ac configuration file name information in the DHCP reply packet.
-The TFTP s be up and running and hold the necessary configuration file stored in its ba directory when the request is received from the Switch.
-Length Detection State Enable or disable the length detection power saving mode on the physical ports.
-The switch port will reduce the power feed for shorter cables.
+DHCP Auto Configuration State Enable or disable the Switch's DHCP auto configuration feature.
+When enabled, the Switch is instructed to receive a configuration file from a TFTP server, which will set the Switch to become a DHCP client automatically on boot-up.
+To employ this method, the DHCP server must be set up to deliver the TFTP server IP address and configuration file name information in the DHCP reply packet.
+The TFTP server must be up and running and hold the necessary configuration file stored in its base directory when the request is received from the Switch.
+Autoconfig Timeout (1-65535) Enter a time between 1 and 65535 for the auto-configuration timeout.
 Password Encryption State Password encryption will encrypt the password configuration in configuration files.
 Password encryption is Disabled by default.
 To enable password encryption, click the Enabled radio button.
 Running Configuration Under the Password Recovery option, the running configuration can be enabled or disable.
 Being enabled, will allow the user to perform a password recovery of the running configuration.